TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon.md

 \attention For each PRU-ICSS slice being used for Nikon, one module instance should be created in SysConfig.
 For up to 3 channels using 1 slice, only 1 instance needs to be added.

 SysConfig can be used to configure the following:
-- Selecting the ICSSG instance.
-(Tested on ICSSG0)
+- Selecting the ICSSG instance (Tested on ICSSG0)
-- Selecting the ICSSG0PRUx instance.
-(Tested on ICSSG0-PRU1)
+- Selecting the ICSSG PRU slice (Tested on ICSSG0-PRU1)
 - Configuring PINMUX
 - Frequency selection
 - Channel selection
 - Selecting Multi Channel with encoders connected in Different Configurations (bus or one-to-one) using load share mode.
 - Enabling SA Mux mode.
-- Selecting source clock.
+- Selecting source clock
 - Selecting Nikon protocol version (2.1 or 3.0)
-- IEP instance and IEP event selection for periodic mode
+- IEP instance and IEP event selection for periodic trigger mode
+- Booster Pack Support: Enable when using BP-AM2BLDCSERVO
 \note Nikon firmware supports operation with ICSS Core Clock running at 200 MHz/300 MHz frequency or ICSS UART Clock running at 192 MHz only.
 ICSS Core Clock at 225/250/333 MHz is not supported due to clock divider requirements.

 \endcond